MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 A Power Apps and Power Automate capacity add-on allows customers to increase the limits for a given user.
 These will be assignable to any user who has a Power Apps or Power Automate license as well as a Dynamics 365 license.

-Each capacity add-on raises the request limits by an additional 10,000 per 24 hours.
+Each capacity add-on raises the request limits by another 10,000 per 24 hours.
 Multiple capacity add-ons can also be assigned to the same user.

 > [!NOTE]
 > Currently, capacity add-ons cannot be assigned to users (including application, administrative, and non-interactive users), because of the transition period (see [FAQ](#will-there-be-a-transition-period-for-existing-customers)) below.
 Assignment will be supported once the transition period ends.

 ## Requests limits not based on licensed users or flows

-The Dataverse provides the ability to have identities that do not require any user license to interact with the service.
+The Dataverse enables you to have identities that do not require any user license to interact with the service.
 There are four types of these users:

 -   [Application users](create-users-assign-online-security-roles.md#create-an-application-user)